Florida State University College of Law

-Florida State University College of Law is the law school of Florida State University located in Tallahassee, Florida.
+The Florida State University College of Law is the law school of Florida State University located in Tallahassee, Florida.
+It is currently tied for the highest ranked law school in Florida and is ranked in the top 40 best law schools in the United States.
+The College of Law is also ranked as one of the top 20 public law schools in the country and holds the second highest bar passage rate in the state.

 The law school borders the southeast quadrant of the University's campus, near the Donald L. Tucker Center, an arena and part of the Tallahassee civic center area.
 The College of Law campus consists of four major buildings, four historic houses around a green and five parking lots.
 It occupies two full city blocks and is directly across the street from the Florida Supreme Court and one block from the Florida Legislature.
 The school's most recent addition is its 50,000-square-foot Advocacy Center, which includes five courtrooms.

-According to Florida State University's 2016 ABA-required disclosures, 72.6% of the Class of 2015 obtained full-time, long-term, bar passage required employment ten months after graduation.
+According to Florida State University's 2016 ABA-required disclosures, 72.6% of the Class of 2015 obtained full-time, long-term, bar passage required employment (i.e., as attorneys) ten months after graduation.
 According to those same disclosures, 81.7% of the Class of 2015 obtained full-time, long-term, bar passage required jobs or JD preferred positions within ten months of graduation.